JulienRineau/mavros-delivery-drone/README.md

 # mavros-delivery-drone
-Delivery Drone build with PX4 and Mavros
+Quadrotor control code for drone delivery using PX4 and ROS